|Chapter 3: Conformations of Alkanes and Cycloalkanes|

 the two most important.

-Try rotating the 3D model of the animation so that you are looking directly along the C-C bond to see the interconversion of the two conformations.
+Try rotating the 3D model of the animation so that you are looking directly along the C-C bond to see the interconversion of the two extreme conformations.

 |The differences between these two conformations are most apparent when viewed directly down the C-C bond, as in a Newman projection, see below:|